umbraco/rfcs/cms/0027-the-future-of-search.md

 ## Summary

-TODO: polish

-In this RFC we propose a replacement of the current search functionality in Umbraco.
+This RFC proposes a new search and indexing abstraction for Umbraco, replacing the current Examine-based implementation.
+This new architecture aims to address limitations with network drive hosting, simplify integrations with advanced search providers, and optimize the index rebuilding process for increased performance.
+The proposed abstraction will allow for the use of different search providers, offering greater flexibility and scalability.

-The RFC outlines details for both indexing and searching as we envision it moving forward, and provides concrete examples of both.
+It outlines details for both indexing and searching, covering aspects like content variance, protected content, full-text search, filtering, faceting, and an extensible architecture.
+This change aims to provide a more robust and performant search experience within Umbraco.

 ## Terminology